bamason2/ttc066-module/docs/notes/Section_3.md

 ## Adaptive step size control

 A good ODE integrator should exert some adaptive control over its own progress, making frequent changes in its step-size.
 The simplest way of getting information on accuracy is to perform two small steps $(h)$ and also one double step ($2h$), and compare between the final solutions at $x(t+2h)$.
 This requires a total of 11 function evaluations (not 12 because the first small step shares its first function evaluation with that of the large step).
-Compared with not making the large step the three extra function evaluations cost 37.5\% more computing, but pay dividends in guaranteeing precision, and allowing longer time-steps where possible.
+Compared with not making the large step the three extra function evaluations cost 37.5% more computing, but pay dividends in guaranteeing precision and allowing longer time-steps where possible.

 Denoting $x_a$ and $x_b$ as the one and two step solutions respectively, the true value of $x(t+2h)$ is given by;